aroques/aroques.github.io/_posts/2020-01-26-sql-post-ideas.md

 - Window functions: they're pretty cool.
 When to use them?
 Which ones are most useful?

 - Read execution plans from right to left.
 Description of symbols you'll see?

+- Don't use functions in SELECT list and WHERE clauses.
+It's freakin' slow.

+- CROSS and OUTER APPLY: what's that?

+- When to use a CROSS JOIN: whats's that?

+- When to use PIVOT: what's that?

+- Table-valued functions

+- GROUP BY and HAVING

+- CASE WHEN statmentss

+- Computed columns